eclipse-velocitas/velocitas-docs/content/en/docs/tutorials/vehicle-app-development/tutorial_how_to_create_a_vehicle_app_python.md

     await self.publish_mqtt_event(response_topic, json.dumps(response_data))
 ```

-Similarly, subscribed data is available in the respective *DataPointReply* object and needs to be accessed via the reference to the subscribed datapoint.
+Similarly, subscribed data is available in the respective _DataPointReply_ object and needs to be accessed via the reference to the subscribed data point.
 {{% /alert %}}

 ## Services